arnoappenzeller/PiPifier/README.md

 ![Banner](macOS/Images/Banner.png)
 # PiPifier
-PiPifier is a macOS 10.12 and iOS Safari (action) extension that lets you use every HTML5 video in Picture in Picture mode
+PiPifier is a macOS 10.12 and iOS Safari (action) extension that lets you use every HTML5 video in Picture in Picture mode.

 # macOS
 ## Download
-It's free on the Mac AppStore.
-Get it [here](https://itunes.apple.com/app/pipifier-pip-for-nearly-every/id1160374471?mt=12)
+It's free on the Mac App Store.
+Get it [here](https://itunes.apple.com/app/pipifier-pip-for-nearly-every/id1160374471?mt=12).

 ## How to use?
 If you have an HTML5 video playing on any website like Youtube just press the PiPifier icon in Safari's toolbar to enable Picture-In-Picture for this video.
-Make sure you did interact with the video player once before pressing (like play/pause).
+Make sure you did interact with the video player once before pressing (like play/pause.)

 ![Demo_macOS](macOS/Images/demo.gif "Demo macOS")